 As it oxidizes, the fluid produces heat which remains trapped between the process piping or reactor jacket and the insulation.
 The fluid’s fire safety points are gradually reduced and, compounded with the heat created from its degradation, it can start to smolder.
 This could result in an auto-ignition-type fire should air be introduced to the mix (note: always approach smoldering insulation with proper fire extinguishing equipment and use caution).

-Regardless of which type on insulating you’re using, make sure there are no areas where fluid can be trapped within it – such as around flanges, valves or any other areas where there’s potential for leaks.
+Regardless of which type of insulating you’re using, make sure there are no areas where fluid can be trapped within it – such as around flanges, valves or any other areas where there’s potential for leaks.

-Need to know more about insulation for heat transfer systems?
-Process Heating took an in-depth look at the topic in their article on Piping, Valves, and Insulation.
-And if you’d like to talk over your options in person, our team is ready to help as always.
+If you’d like to talk over your options in person, our team is ready to help as always.